-3. Make sure the assets are valued.
-A valuation is needed for Estate tax purposes, but it is also done for the sake of the heirs.
+4. Make sure the assets are valued Valuations may be necessary for Estate tax purposes for larger estates.
 Under the tax law, the heirs inherit the assets at a tax basis that is equal to the value at the date of death.
 This "stepped-up basis" can be a valuable tax benefit, so the Personal Representative must have the assets valued and keep a record of the values.

 Assets that are not readily valued, such as business interests, real estate, art collections, should be appraised.

-4. File the necessary tax returns, federal and state, and pay the taxes.
-Taxes would include federal Estate tax and state Estate tax, and any Income taxes, federal and state, the Estate and/or the decedent might owe.
+5. File the necessary tax returns, federal and state, and pay the taxes.
+Taxes would include federal Estate tax and state Estate tax, and any Income taxes, Federal and State, the Estate and/or the decedent might owe.
 Larger, more complex Estates usually must file all three of these.

 The Personal Representative must also file the decedent’s final Income tax return, federal and state, and make any necessary tax-related elections by the applicable April 15, Income tax filing deadline.
 Additionally, the Estate, as a separate entity, may also need to file Income tax returns if the Estate earnings exceed a certain limit.

-5. Cancel credit card and other accounts, and inform various persona of the death.
+6. Cancel credit card and other accounts, and inform various personal of the death.

-Please not that in Probate of a decedent who did not have a Will the Administrator's duties are the same as set forth above.
+Please note that in Probate of a decedent who did not have a Will the Personal Representative’s duties are the same as set forth above.